interledger/rfcs/0000-node-requirements/0000-node-requirements.md

 Generally a node will prefer to route packets to a child, over a peer, over a parent as this will likely be the most lucrative for the node.
 (See [Gao-Rexford](https://people.eecs.berkeley.edu/~sylvia/cs268-2016/papers/gao-rexford.pdf))

 Most nodes will maintain a routing table that tracks its **links**, the **address-spaces** that can be delivered to over those links (identified by an address prefix) and the **link relation** of the link.
 They will attempt to match the destination address of incoming packets with an address prefix in the table to determine the link to forward the packet over.
-The data in the table is maintained through exchange of routing data by the node with all of it's peers.
+The data in the table is maintained through exchange of routing data by the node with all of its peers.

 When a node's routing data changes in such a way that it is necessary to notify its peers the node will broadcast the changes to all peers.
 Likewise, the node will continuously be processing incoming updates from its peers.